Burlington, ON L7L 5K2

 Healthcare programming includes malnutrition programs, deworming programs, community health initiatives, and basic healthcare & medicines programs.
 The charity's Emergency Relief & Disaster Response programs offer immediate relief and long-term response to areas affected by natural disasters, conflicts, and other emergencies.

-Notice to Reader: Ci received unaudited documents from the CRA after making a formal request for Speroway’s F2015 audited financial statements.
+Notice to Reader: In 2017, Ci received unaudited documents from the CRA after making a formal request for Speroway’s F2015 audited financial statements.
 As a result, Ci’s F2015 analysis of Speroway uses unaudited figures.
-The CRA recommends that all charities with over $250k in donations undergo an annual audit to produce audited financial statements.
+In 2018, Speroway has provided F2017 audited financial statements that include unaudited F2016 figures.

-Speroway holds funding reserves of $348k.
-Excluding the cost of donated goods, funds can cover 19% of annual program costs and grants.
-When including the cost of donated goods, coverage drops to only 5%.
+The charity holds funding reserves of $467k.
+Excluding the cost of donated goods, funds can cover under 8 months of program costs.
+When including the cost of donated goods, coverage drops to under a month.
+These program coverage ratios indicate a need for funding.

-This charity report is an update that is being reviewed by Speroway.
-Comments and edits may be forthcoming.
+This charity report is an update that has been sent to Speroway for review.
+Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending June